sachin17git/ATP-dbms-analysis/readme.txt

+The obtained database was converted into a suitable form in order to inject into the database.
+In order to reduce the production dataset to the suitable form, the exploratory data analysis was performed on the data in order to handle any missing values.
+The data required arithmetic manipulation with respect to few columns in order to satisfy the desired outcome of this project.
+The entire cleaned dataset was broken down to separate data frames as per the ER diagram.

+All these data were imported to the database via python using create and insert rules.

 Steps to create database, load schema, ingest data and run dashboard.

 1. Create a database on pgadmin, name it "TennisATP"